What is real estate development management software? | Rabbet

 3. Entitlements and approvals

 Entitlements are often the longest and most unpredictable stage of development.
-Zoning variances, permits, environmental impact reviews, and community approvals can take months or years with little predictability.
+Zoning variances, permits, environmental impact reviews, and community approvals can take months or years.

 Development management software brings structure to the process: tracking required approvals, flagging upcoming deadlines, and keeping investors and partners informed.
 Task dependencies that adjust as items shift help teams stay ahead of the critical path, even when the path moves.